Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Introduction

 \textbf{Contributions:} In summary, the main contributions of this paper are five-fold: (I) We provide a comprehensive overview of the existing event representations as well as the quality enhancement methods for events.
-(II) We provide a summary of how existing event-based (\ie, with only events) and event-guided (\ie, a hybrid of events and frames) DL approaches address challenges and offer insights for the computer vision community, including image and video imaging enhancement and high-level scene understanding tasks.
+(II) We provide a summary of how existing DL-based approaches for event-based vision address challenges and offer insights for the computer vision community, including image restoration and enhancement and high-level scene understanding tasks.
 (III) We discuss some open problems and challenges on DL with events and identify future research directions, providing guidance for future developments in this field.
 (IV) We ask and discuss some broadly focused questions as well as some potential problems to answer the concern and dive deeply into the event-based vision.
-Furthermore, we create an open-source repository that provides a taxonomy of all mentioned papers and corresponding code links.
-Our open-source repository will be updated regularly with the latest research progress in this direction, and we hope this work can bring sparks to the research of deep learning for event-based vision.
-The repository link is \url{https://github.com/vlislab2022/Awesome-Events-Deep-Learning}.
-Meanwhile, we benchmark and highlight some representative event-based and event-guided vision tasks in Tab.~\ref{Tab:Classification_exp} and \ref{tab:optical_flow} to identify the critical insights and problems for future studies. \textit{Due to the lack of space, some experimental results of all sections can be found in the supplementary material}.
+(V) Furthermore, we create an open-source repository that provides a taxonomy of all mentioned papers and code links.
+Our open-source repository will be updated regularly with the latest research progress, and we hope this work can bring sparks to the research of this field.
+The repository link is \url{https://github.com/vlislab22/Deep-Learning-for-Event-based-Vision}.
+Meanwhile, we benchmark and highlight some representative event-based and event-guided vision tasks, \eg, in Tab.~\ref{Tab:Classification_exp} and \ref{tab:optical_flow}, to identify the critical insights and problems for future studies. \textit{Due to the lack of space, some experimental results can be found in the supplementary material}.